Desperate Housewife

 • Nature & Travel

-Experts from the British charity organization Dogs Trust (London) involved 4,500 pet dogs in their study, Generation Pup, which focused on introducing them to cats.
-According to the researchers, this…
+Researchers at the British charity Dogs Trust in London enrolled 4,500 pet dogs in their Generation Pup study, which focused on introducing them to cats.
+The team found the initial…

 • Nature & Travel

-A team of scientists from the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland has confirmed that deodorants and other personal hygiene products can pollute the environment just as much…
+A team from the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland found that deodorants and other personal-care products can pollute indoor air much like outdoor smog.
+These products use…

 • Nature & Travel